jstubbins98-netize/RetroTermOS/README.md

 ---

-*"CommandLine for the Home (again)" - Inteilx Software Corporation*
+*"Computing for the Home" - RetroTerm Computing Corporation*